How to Find a Yoga Instructor

 At your first yoga class, arrive about 15 minutes early so you can speak with the instructor and let her know that you have arthritis.
 Ask her if she can suggest any modifications that might protect your joints or if you should take any special precautions to avoid injury.
 If your instructor is aware of your personal needs, she can provide specific guidance for you.

 No matter what your physical condition now, an instructor should lead you through a yoga routine that, in time, will improve your flexibility, stamina and fitness, says Moonaz.
-If you’re having trouble figuring out where to go, the Arthritis Foundation’s Arthritis Resource Finder can help you find arthritis-friendly yoga programs and instructors who have been trained to teach people with arthritis.

 Stay in the Know.
 Live in the Yes.